 You can choose how you’d like the potatoes to be.
 You can add salt as needed.
 Right about now is the time we put sour cream in the mix.
 They can be smooth or somewhat clumpy with chunks of potatoes or this can be as smooth as ever and trust me, either way is perfect

 Let this become yours.
 Let yourself enjoy the process and more, allow yourself to choose the menu items that go along with your mashed potatoes.
 I’ve been known to add a little baked garlic to the mix.

 (Mom never did that, but still.)

-The only other touch that I can offer to this dish as well as the steps taken to create this is the love, which is something that can only be made by you (or my Mom).
+The only other touch that I can offer to this dish as well as the steps taken to create this is the love which can only be made by you (or my Mom).

 I swear to you, if we were to somehow rewind the clock to a time at my home where my family’s dinner table was and Mom was there to serve us, you’d have eaten every bite (down to the last bite) just as well.

 You’d feel fine right after.
-And one thing’s for sure … my Mom would have loved you more than you’d know.
+One thing’s for sure … my Mom would have loved you more than you’d know.

 I’m trying to share the love you shared with me and so many others.
-It’s been a while since I’ve made the mashed potatoes and since my belly got a little bigger than I anticipated, I’ve been staying away from the big-belly foods.
+It’s been a while since I’ve made the mashed potatoes.
+Since my belly got a little bigger than I anticipated, I’ve been staying away from the big-belly foods.
 But that’s okay.

 I have a picture in my mind from when you used to make these things for me.
 All I have to do is close my eyes and I can see it.
 In fact, I can almost feel it.